This article discusses answers the question "how long does it take to become a personal trainer." Enjoy 🙂

 What Is A Personal Trainer

-A personal trainer is someone that advises the public on issues regarding nutrition, exercise, goal setting, diets, lifestyle and more.
-It takes time to learn the skills required to become a personal trainer, and the amount of time depends on the person's prior experience, knowledge and the methods used.
+is someone that advises the public on issues regarding nutrition, exercise, goal setting, diets, lifestyle and more.
+It takes time to learn the skills required to become a PT, and the amount of time depends on the person's prior experience, knowledge and the methods used.

 There are a variety of different organizations and accredited programs within the fitness industry, and it's important that you choose a certification that fits within your career goals.